josephjohnjj/intro-to-numba/docs/source/tutorial/parallel.rst

         **Objectives:**
             #.
 Learn how to automatically parallelize code in Numba.
+            #.
+Learn how to parallelise loops in Numba.

 Setting the `parallel` option for `jit()` enables Numba to automatically parallelize and optimize parts of a function, though it currently only works on CPUs.
 Instead of parallelizing each operation